isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="ip-use">
       <label class="tab-label" for="ip-use">How do IPs Work?</label>
       <div class="tab-content">
 <p>There is a range of IPs run by various major insurance companies in Singapore.
 They are authorised to act as your single point of contact.
-They will act on the CPF Board’s behalf to collect premium payments and disburse your claims for the MediShield Life component in your IP.</p>
+They will collect premium payments and disburse your claims for the MediShield Life component in your IP.</p>

 </div>
 </div>